msGetAGrip/_csharp/README.md

 ## About Me
 - I primarily use **ASP.NET** and develop groupware for Korean companies, mainly utilizing **AD** and **Exchange**.
 In addition to groupware, I am also interested in the **financial sector** and am continuing my career in that direction.
 - Moreover, I am eager to challenge myself in various other domains as well.
+- If you're curious about my life in Korea, please click on <a href="https://blog.naver.com/justtodosomething" target="_blank">this link</a> to visit my blog!